hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

   * This distribution describes the events that occur in a fixed interval of time or space
   * [More about it's parameters][19]
     * In one of its exampels, it's using an exponential function to model λi, which takes α as the exponential param, and mentioned "A good rule of thumb is to set the exponential parameter equal to the inverse of the average of the count data"
+#### Continuous Distributions
+* [Check more here for PDFs][20]
+* Continuous Uniform Distribution: It indicates the probability of a value x in the given range [a,b] is the same, `1/(b-a)`; otherwise 0 (outside of [a,b] range)
+* Normal Distribution
+  * Standard Normal Distribution has 0 mean and 1 std
+  * It also follows the empirical formula that 68% of the values are 1 standard deviation away, 95% percent of them are 2 standard deviations away, and 99.7% are 3 standard deviations away from the mean.
+* Log-normal Distribution
+* Student’s t Distribution
+  * Used for sample sample (n<30) without knowing population variance
+  * When p (degree of freedom) is increasing, it's getting close to the normal distribution
+    * `p = n-1`
+* Chi-square Distribution
+* Exponential Distribution
+  * While poisson distribution describes the events that occur in a fixed interval of time or space, exponential distribution describes the time interval between each 2 successive events

 ## Resources